eoscostarica/guide.eoscostarica.io/docs/backend-boilerplate.md

 ### Step by step
 1. Clone the repo using the command `git clone --depth=1 https://github.com/eoscostarica/backend-boilerplate.git`
 1. Access the directory using the command: `cd backend-boilerplate`
-1. Copy `.env.example` file and then update the variables according to your needs.
+1. Copy `.env.example` file and then update the variables according to your needs

 ## Execution
 > You need to have a terminal that is capable of run the `makefile`, which is in the root directory.
 You can find more information about make [here](https://www.gnu.org/software/make/manual/make.html).